Garage Door Sizes: Finding the Right Fit for Your Garage

 Garage doors work best when every part is in sync, and sensors are no exception.
 If you’ve gone through the steps and your sensors still aren’t working right, it may be time to call in some extra help.
 Interstate Garage Doors services all makes and models of garage door openers and sensors.
 Call 717-263-3150 or fill out our online form to schedule fast and friendly service.
 We’ll get your garage door working the way it should.
 Smooth, safe, and hassle-free.

-How to Adjust the Height of Your Garage Door
+How Do You Adjust the Height of A Garage Door

 Garage doors don’t just go up and down—they need to move smoothly, stop where they should, and close fully without slamming.
 If your garage door opens too far or doesn’t close all the way, it can create problems ranging from security issues to damage on the door itself.
 So, how do you adjust the height of a garage door?
 Learning how to do this can help you fix small issues, but it’s not always a job to take lightly.
 There’s tension, hardware, and electrical components involved, so you’ll want to approach this carefully.
 Let’s break down how height adjustments work and how to know when it’s time to bring in a professional.